mathjax/MathJax/mathjax/docs/rst/typeset.rst

 immediately, regardless of whether the typesetting has taken place or not, so you can not assume that the mathematics is visible after you make this call.
-That means that things like the size of the container for the mathematics may not yet reflect the size of the typeet mathematics.
+That means that things like the size of the container for the mathematics may not yet reflect the size of the typeset mathematics.
 If you need to perform actions that depend on the mathematics being typeset, you should push *those* actions onto the ``MathJax.Hub.queue`` as well.